Header Logo

 As a rule of thumb, the larger the audience, the more it becomes performance based.
 And the smaller the audience or group of students, the more conversational.

 These days, most of the teaching I do is one-to-one.
-And although I tell a lot of stories during those sessions and encourage my students to do the same, the dynamic is remarkably different from the one you’ll experience if you see me give a talk at a conference.
+And although I share a lot of stories and encourage my students to do the same, the dynamic is remarkably different from the one you’ll experience if you see me give a talk at a conference.

 So don’t be misled by the images – there are as many ways to tell a story as there are people on the planet.
 Storytelling is accessible to everyone; it’s in all of us; it’s part of what makes us human.
 And, importantly, we can all improve our classroom storytelling skills.